Follpvosten/schneckenrennen/README.md

 The project is made with NetBeans in the Java programming language, and is uploaded as a NetBeans project.
 Good luck in finding out how to use that.

-This project may be turned into a giant tool for actually supervising snail races if i have too much time and feel like it.
+It may be turned into a tool for *actually* supervising snail races if i have too much time and feel like it.
 Nothing's guaranteed, tho.

+## Compiling and running the project

+First, clone then project.
+Then, do
+    git submodule init
+    git submodule update
+to get the org.json package working.

+Finally, you will most likely need NetBeans, which should be able to just open the project and run it by using the Run button.
+That's it.